The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Additional metrics for determining the Buy Box winner on Amazon

-With the shipping method, total price, shipping duration, and seller performance, we have covered the most important criteria for winning the Amazon Buy Box.
-The following criteria should also be taken to heart, even if they do not have as significant an impact.
+With the shipping method, total price, shipping duration, and seller performance, we have covered the most important criteria for winning the Amazon BuyBox.
+You should also take the following criteria to heart, even though they do not have as significant an impact.

 10. Average seller rating and number of seller ratings

 First of all, we should clarify that seller rating and product rating are two different things.
 Product ratings reflect buyers’ experiences with a product.
 However, seller feedback consists of statements about the seller’s performance.
-This includes customer contact, shipping speed, item description, etc. – all points that the seller can influence.
+This involves customer contact, shipping speed, item description, etc. – all points that the seller can influence.
 The seller rating is given by the customer after the purchase.
 On the “Leave Seller Feedback” page, the customer can express their satisfaction with the seller’s performance through a simple star rating.
-Additionally, the punctuality of delivery, the accuracy of the product description, and performance in customer contact (if applicable) are also assessed.
+Additionally, the punctuality of delivery, the accuracy of the product description, and the performance in customer contact (if applicable) are also assessed.
 Finally, the customer can leave a comment if desired, which will be displayed on the seller’s page.

 The average seller rating is calculated as the average of ALL seller ratings, with newer ratings carrying more weight than older ones.
-So if you have received more negative ratings recently, these will not be easily offset by older positive ratings.
+So, if you have received more negative ratings recently, these will not be easily offset by older positive ratings.

 Ideal value for Buy Box

-Seller ratings do have an impact on winning the Buy Box.
+The seller ratings do have an impact on the BuyBox profit.
 However, there is no specific value that must be achieved.
-Instead, it should be your goal to keep the value as high as possible.
+Instead, it should be your endeavor to keep the value as high as possible.

-#2 Go the extra mile
+#2 Go the Extra Mile

-#3 Learn from your negative reviews
+#3 Learn from Your Bad Reviews

 11. Response time